Bérenger Saunière: Ministry

 From 16 July 1879 until 1882, Saunière was the vicar of Alet.
 From June 1882 to 1885, he was a priest in the deanery of the small village of Clat.
 He was a teacher in the seminary in Narbonne but, because he was undisciplined, on 1 June 1885 he was appointed to another small village of approximately 300 inhabitants, to Rennes-le-Château with its church dedicated to Saint Mary Magdalene.

 For preaching anti-republican sermons from his pulpit during the elections of October 1885, Saunière was suspended by the French Minister of Religion.
 Between 1 December 1885 and July 1886 he resumed lessons in the seminary of Narbonne.
 As the villagers wanted him back, the prefect of the Aude reinstated Saunière.
-Between 1890-1891 he also said Mass on Sundays in Antugnac.
+Between 1890 and 1891 he also said Mass on Sundays in Antugnac.
 Marie Dénarnaud, his maidservant, moved into the Presbytery at Rennes-le-Château with her family in 1890.

 Claims that Bérenger Saunière had an ambiguous relationship with his maidservant, Marie Dénarnaud, are without foundation.
 Saunière himself outlined the following principles for dealing with a maidservant:

 Respect, but not familiarity.
 Not to permit her to talk about matters of his ministry.
 What you say to a servant should not be able to be said to other women.
 She must avoid excesses of language, and he must not trust in her age or her piety too easily.
 She is not to enter the bedroom when he is in bed, except in case of illnesses.

 Mission 1891

-An important part of Saunière's ministry at Rennes-le-Château was the installation and Blessing of the statue of Our Lady of Lourdes on 21 June 1891, commemorating the First Holy Communion of 24 children of the parish and "to bring to a close the spiritual exercises of the retreat that had been preached by the Reverend Father Ferrafiat, diocesan missionary, of the Family of Saint Vincent de Paul, residing at Notre Dame de Marceille" (the church, based at Limoux, is dedicated to the Blessed Virgin Mary).
+An important part of Saunière's ministry at Rennes-le-Château was the installation and Blessing of the statue of Our Lady of Lourdes on 21 June 1891, commemorating the First Holy Communion of 24 children of the parish and "to bring to a close the spiritual exercises of the retreat that had been preached by the Reverend Father Ferrafiat, diocesan missionary, of the Family of Saint Vincent de Paul, residing at Notre Dame de Marseille" (the church, based at Limoux, is dedicated to the Blessed Virgin Mary).

 A 'Visigothic pillar' acted as a plinth for the statue bearing the inscriptions Mission 1891 and Penitence!
 Penitence!.
 Its authenticity is the subject of much debate.
 Saunière claimed it was one of two pillars that supported the original church altar.
 A genuine Visigothic pillar resembling the one installed by Saunière is displayed in the museum of Narbonne.
 The pillar that originally supported the statue of Our Lady of Lourdes was transferred into the Saunière museum in 1993 because of erosion and decay and was replaced by a resin replica.